Macrometacorp/macrometa-graph-example/README.md

       `peanut butter`.
 You can change the item name in the script to get recommendations for other items.

-### Add Additional Vertex and Edge
+### Adding Additional Vertex and Edge

-In this section we will add new vertex and edge to graph.
-You can run the following scripts in terminal or in your preferred IDE.
+In this section, we will demonstrate how to add a new vertex and edge to the graph.
+You can execute the following scripts in the terminal or your preferred IDE.

-1. Run `create/create-vertex.js` to add new vertex in Macrometa GDN.
+1. Execute `create/create-vertex.js` to add a new vertex to Macrometa GDN.
-    - This script will add a one new vertex in `groceryCustomers` and `groceryItems` collection.
+    - This script will insert a new vertex into both the `groceryCustomers` and `groceryItems` collections.
-    - Example data in `groceryCustomers`: `{_key: "C16", name: "John Harris"}`
+    - Example data for `groceryCustomers`: `{_key: "C16", name: "John Harris"}`
-    - Example data in `groceryItems`: `{_key: "P21", name: "Avocado"}`
+    - Example data for `groceryItems`: `{_key: "P21", name: "Avocado"}`

-2. Run `create/create-edge.js` to add new edge in Macrometa GDN.
+2. Execute `create/create-edge.js` to add a new edge to Macrometa GDN.
-    - This script will add a one new edge in `groceryOrders` collection.
+    - This script will insert a new edge into the `groceryOrders` collection.
-    - Example data in `groceryOrders`: `{_key: "4117657859", _from: "groceryCustomers/C16", _to: "groceryItems/P21"}`
+    - Example data for `groceryOrders`: `{_key: "4117657859", _from: "groceryCustomers/C16", _to: "groceryItems/P21"}`

-> **Note**: If you run this scripts multiple times you will get and error.
-This is because we are using same vertex and edge name.
-You can change the name of vertex and edge in the script to avoid this error and add new data to graph.
-To run this code without an error you need to delete the vertex and edge from graph first.
-(If using same name)
+> **Note**: If you run these scripts multiple times, you may encounter an error.
+This is because we are using the same vertex and edge names.
+To avoid this error and add new data to the graph, you can modify the names of the vertex and edge within the script.
+To execute this code without an error, you need to delete the existing vertex and edge from the graph first (if using the same names).

 ## ❓ Explanation of the Query